The Insight Source Blog

 The initial learning curve of new software.
 They loved the flexibility of being able to call their Account Manager to set up one-on-one training to better understand different aspects and features of the solution and also the capability of bringing their employees into the conversation to ask questions of their own.

 Best Practice: Find out what kind of training and support your potential providers of fleet management systems offer.
 If it’s important to you to have someone you can reach out to when you have questions or technical issues when it’s convenient for you, then factor that in when looking at different providers.

 Several months into using their new fleet management system with GPS Insight, one customer commented how after that time, they found the system to be an indispensable part of their workflow.

 Having an Account Manager that provides quarterly insight into fleet performance and utilization along with how much they have saved to the bottom line has given them the confidence that they could never do business without a fleet management system.

-Best Practice: Much like the training aspect of a GPS fleet management system, it’s important to find a provider that will give you the ongoing support that you need.
-Piloting a solution and testing out a fleet management system’s support can be invaluable to see what it will be like as a customer.
+Best Practice: Much like the training aspect of fleet management systesms, it’s important to find a provider that will give you the ongoing support that you need.
+Piloting a solution and testing out the support of fleet management systems can be invaluable to see what it will be like as a customer.